 Here are some handy fon-dos and fon-don’ts:

 * Variety is the spice of life!
 Be creative and serve fondue with a range of dipables.
 Crusty bread and sliced vegetables are especially good with fondue.
 Just be sure whatever you decide to dip is prepared ahead in bite-size pieces.

 * Mix it up!
-Fondue is the perfect appetiser, main course and desert.
+Fondue is the perfect appetiser, main course for parties and desert.
 If you want to mix sweet and savoury it’s your prerogative

 * Swiss Kiss!
 It is tradition when eating fondue to kiss the person to your right if you drop the bread in the cheese (it’s okay to do it on purpose…)

 * Don’t forget to stir!
 As the night keeps moving be sure to keep your fondue moving.
 Stir it up so your cheese remains deliciously smooth

 * Don’t double dip!
 Every fork or skewer full should contain a new unbitten morsel (if a piece falls in the fondue, see fon-do tip no. 3 above!)

 * Don’t hide surprise gifts!
 While fondue offers a lot of interactive eating enjoyment, it is not a good place to stash an engagement ring.